-For countless Americans, myself included, aloe vera has been the first encounter with a medicinal herb.
-As teenagers in coastal Maine, my friends and I would head for the beach on a warm, early spring day to start renewing our suntans, and after frying our pallid winter skin, we’d rub aloe gel on each other’s blistered backs.
+For countless Americans, myself included, aloe vera was the first encounter with a medicinal herb.
+As teenagers in coastal Maine, my friends and I would head for the beach on a warm spring day to start renewing our suntans, and after frying our pallid winter skin, we’d rub aloe gel on each others’ blistered backs.

 Growing Aloe Vera